 At House of Zen, we have professional physicians and trained staff who help people overcome addiction with an integrative and compassionate approach.
 The services we offer comprise:

-• Cognitive-behavioral treatment (CBT): This therapy is a standard method that assists every person going through recovery to manage their behavior and thoughts related to the use of drugs.
+- Cognitive-behavioral treatment (CBT): This therapy is a standard method that assists every person going through recovery to manage their behavior and thoughts related to the use of drugs.

-• Treatment with medication (MAT): The use of drugs can ease withdrawal symptoms and reduce cravings.
+- Treatment with medication (MAT): The use of drugs can ease withdrawal symptoms and reduce cravings.

-• Support Groups: Being part of a group made up of people suffering from addiction can be a great source of emotional help.
+- Support Groups: Being part of a group made up of people suffering from addiction can be a great source of emotional help.

-• Therapy: Group and individual sessions are designed to tackle the underlying causes of addiction and to create strategies for coping.
+- Therapy: Group and individual sessions are designed to tackle the underlying causes of addiction and to create strategies for coping.
 Our therapists employ research-based techniques that help clients understand their substance abuse problems and develop healthier habits.

 Combining marijuana and cocaine is a risky activity that can have severe short and long-term consequences.
 Combining a stimulant and a depressant produces unpredictability that could damage both your physical and mental well-being.
 If you or your relative is struggling with addiction, do not hesitate to seek addiction treatment options.

 At the House of Zen, we’re committed to helping you regain your life and achieve lasting recovery.
-Support is readily available to help you overcome the obstacles to addiction to find a healthier, more fulfilling, and happier path to take.
+Support is readily available to help you overcome the obstacles to addiction and find a healthier, more fulfilling, and happier path to take.